Extended Health Benefits for Specified Disease Conditions Program

-This program provides you with 100 per cent coverage for eligible prescription drug products, as defined in Health Canada’s NIHB Drug Benefit List, when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.
+This program provides you with 100 percent coverage for eligible prescription drug products, as defined in Indigenous Services Canada’s NIHB Drug Benefit List, when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.

-If a drug that has been prescribed for you is not on Health Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.
+If a drug that has been prescribed for you is not on Indigenous Services Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.

 Medical Supplies and Equipment

 The program will pay reasonable and customary charges for medically necessary supplies and equipment provided in Canada as follows: